roket1428/darkman-time/README.md

   need to change.
 - Run all transition scripts in parallel.

+### v0.5.0

+- darkman is now configurable via a configuration file, or environment variables.
+See README.md for details.
+- `boottimer` has been moved into a separate module.
+It is considered usable by third parties, though its design is likely non-final, and it still needs finer testing outside our specific use-case.

 ## LICENCE

 darkman is licensed under the ISC licence.
 See LICENCE for details.